-Healing with Cannabis: The Evolution of the Endocannabinoid System and How to Use Cannabinoids to Treat Today’s Disorders and Diseases.
+Healing with Cannabis: The Evolution of the Endocannabinoid System and How Cannabinoids Help Relieve PTSD, Pain, MS, Anxiety, and More.

 An informative read for an audience interested in why and how medical cannabis helps treat a range of illnesses—maybe all of them.